The Museum of the Southern Jewish Experience

 Field trips offer an engaging tour of the museum’s exhibits, as well as a variety of on-site classroom activities, from oral history tutorials to historical debates to arts & crafts fun.
 Pre and post-visit materials are provided.

-If you are a teacher, we’d love to offer you a free visit to the Museum once we are open to preview our site.
-Contact us to get on our Teachers List.
+If you are a teacher, we’d love to offer you a free visit to the Museum.
+Fill out the field trip form to be connected with our team.

 Coming Soon.
 Our Museum Store will feature a selection of unique items created by Southern Jewish artists and craftspeople, as well as Southern and Jewish-inspired souvenirs, books, t-shirts, and other tchotchkes.